Arct1c/-Pink-site/README.md

-# Another training project of adaptive web site
+# Another training project of an adaptive web site